International Women's day with Friends of Ireland

 Mary Robinson

-By Jane Quinn January 30, 2026
+By Jane Quinn March 7, 2026

-By Jane Quinn January 28, 2026
+By Jane Quinn February 5, 2026

-By Jane Quinn January 28, 2026
+By Jane Quinn February 5, 2026

-Continuing our celebration of St Brigid's Day.
+Finishing our celebration of St Brigid's Day.
+We finish celebrating St Brigid's Day with our last exceptional woman.
+Thank you to all the women who kindly allowed us to profile them and their achievements in NZ.
 In collaboration with IBNNZ, St Patrick's Festival NZ, Embassy of Ireland New Zealand, and Mná na hÉireann we will be celebrating exceptional women in NZ.
 Brigid is the patron saint of poets.
 But that’s not all – she’s also the patron saint of midwives, newborns, Irish nuns, fugitives, blacksmiths, dairymaids, boatmen, chicken farmers, cattle, scholars, sailors, and no doubt many more.
 She is also, along with Patrick and Columcille, one of the three patron saints of Ireland.
 1st of February - also marks the first day of Spring in the Northern Hemisphere.